pinecone-router/middleware-views/README.md

 -   `/authWrapper.html` will be shown in the default target which is `#app` or [whatever is default in the settings](https://github.com/pinecone-router/router#settings) using the `viewSelector` property.
 -   `/login.html` will be shown inside the element with the selector `#content` which is inside `/authWrapper.html`

+You can say in this case authWrapper is used as a **layout**.

-> You can have more than 2 views just make sure to keep in mind that they're fetched and shown *in order*.
+> You can have more than 2 views and layouts just make sure to keep in mind that they're fetched and shown *in order*.

 > View Compositon feature was suggested [@klausklapper](https://github.com/klausklapper)